abpframework/abp/docs/en/UI/Angular/Page-Alerts.md

 ![angular-page-alert-example](./images/page-alert-warning-example.png)

-You can simply inject `PageAlertsService` from `@abp/ng.theme.shared` and utilize it as follows:
+You can simply import `PageAlertService` from `@abp/ng.theme.shared` and utilize it as follows:

 ```typescript
 import { PageAlertService } from '@abp/ng.theme.shared';